msg-systems/holmes-extractor/README.md

 The topic matching use case matches a **query document**, or alternatively a **query phrase** entered ad-hoc by the user, against a set of documents pre-loaded into memory.
 The aim is to find the passages in the documents whose topic most closely corresponds to the topic of the query document; the output is a ordered list of passages scored according to topic similarity.
+Additionally, if a query phrase contains an [initial question word](#initial-question-word-matching), the output will contain potential answers to the question.

 Topic matching queries may contain [generic pronouns](#generic-pronouns) and [named entity identifiers](#named-entity-matching) just like search phrases, although the `ENTITYNOUN` token is not supported.
 However, an important difference from search phrases is that the topic matching use case places no restrictions on the grammatical structures permissible within the query document.
-This means that query phrases can be expressed as questions, and indeed questions may well be the most natural way for many users to formulate query phrases.
-However, it is important to understand that Holmes is not a dedicated question answering system in that it makes no attempt to retrieve content based on the meanings of question words.
-Instead, question words are ignored as grammatical words; the lexical words within the question are analysed and used as a basis for matching in the same way as if they had been contained within a statement.

 The Holmes source code ships with three examples demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
 The two literature examples are hosted at